hbrouwer/coals/README.markdown

     1|unigram_n|f

 where *f* is an integer representing the frequency of the unigram.
-The assumed input format for the n-grams, in turn, is:
+The assumed input format for the *n-gram counts*, in turn, is:

     n|ngram_1|f
     n|ngram_2|f